Orvieto sits on a volcanic tufa-rock plateau, an impregnable position cleverly selected by the Etruscans, probably its first inhabitants.

 After exploring the Etruscan tombs outside the city, a funicular up the tufo plateau takes you to the centro storico of Orvieto.
-A walk up one of the main streets takes you past the workshops of many an artisan, winding past the 13th c. municipal palace.
-Not far way, uncover Etruscan ruins in a medieval church and stop to visit the workshop of a famed wood-worker.
+A walk up one of the main streets takes you past the workshops of many an artisan, winding past the 13th-c. municipal palace.

-You’ll want to take in the wonders of Orvieto’s zebra-striped Gothic Duomo – and not just the famous splendid Renaissance fresco cycle of Luca Signorelli.
+You’ll want to take in the wonders of Orvieto’s zebra-striped Gothic Duomo, famous not just for the splendid Renaissance fresco cycle of Luca Signorelli.

-A masterpiece of the “international Gothic” style adorns the cathedral and 13th-century relics fascinate the visitor, as well as one of the finest existing examples of Sienese goldsmith/inlay work of the 14th -c.
+A fresco masterpiece of the “international Gothic” style reigns in the cathedral and 13th-century relics fascinate the visitor, as well as one of the finest existing examples of Sienese goldsmith/inlay work of the 14th c.

-Michelangelo’s Pieta is the most famous.
-The one in Orvieto rivals.
+Michelangelo’s Pieta’ is the most famous.
+The 16th-century Pieta’ of a local artist in Orvieto’s cathedral rivals.